 The Department of History offers both a Master of Arts and a Master of Science in a two-year program aimed at providing quality teaching and research opportunities for students.
 Students interested in pursuing the MA must gain proficiency in one or more foreign languages.
 The MS degree requires students to incorporate computer, social, or natural science into their research in lieu of a foreign language.
 Graduate students also have the option of pursuing our new public history track.
 All graduate students, regardless of which degree they pursue, will learn to ask hard questions, engage in historical research to find answers, and communicate their conclusions clearly.
 We emphasize the acquisition of the skills of open inquiry and debate as well as team work and collaboration.
 Two-year funding packages are available, and a course plan will be developed for each student in their first year.

 Our program has an 80% placement rate.
 Recent graduates have gone on to teach in elementary, middle, and secondary schools.
-Others have gone on to pursue PhD programs at University of California-Berkeley, University of Virginia, University of Montana, University of Oklahoma, Temple University, and Texas A&M. Students who enter the workforce have taken jobs at the National Women's History Museum, Hyrum Museum, and the International Rescue Committee in Dallas.
+Others have gone on to pursue PhD programs at Johns Hopkins University, University of Texas, University of Illinois-Chicago, Tulane University, University of California-Berkeley, University of California-Davis, University of North Carolina-Chapel Hill, University of Virginia, Indiana University, University of Montana, University of Oklahoma, Temple University, and Texas A&M. Students who enter the workforce have taken jobs at the National Women's History Museum, Hyrum Museum, the Historic Wendover Airfield, the State of Utah Archives, the Church History Library of the Church of Jesus Christ of Latter-Day Saints, and the International Rescue Committee in Dallas.
 Click the images below for more stories about our students and graduates.

 Click here to see the Graduate Highlights Archive.